djlrevic/csss-minion/COMMANDS.md

 **.servart**

-Make a wordcloud out of the server's most common words.
+Make a word-cloud out of the server's most common words.

 Usage: .servart